opensafely-core/backend-server/backends/emisv2/README.md

 Note: this requires admin credentials.

 This will use the latest `emis-base` AMI by default.
-It will use a test security group which is too open, and will warn you about it.
+It will use an existing security group which has outbound rules set to limit outbound traffic to ONLY the dokku-emis-staging IP (where the staging job-server, RAP Controller, proxy and otel-gateway live) and to an RDS security group associated with the RDS Postgres instance for the Airlock DB.

 By default it will launch a t3.micro instance.

-To provide a custom ami/security group/instance type:
+To provide a custom ami:

 ```
-just launch-instance ami-xxxxx sg-xxxxx <instance_type>
+just launch-instance ami-xxxxx <instance_type>
 ```